Armenians violated ceasefire 10 times in a day

 Baku.
-2 July.
-REPORT.AZ/ Armenian armed forces violated ceasefire 10 times in a day from different directions of the frontline.
+15 July.
+REPORT.AZ/ Armenians violated ceasefire 10 times in a day from different directions of the frontline.

 Report was told in the press service of Azerbaijani Defense Ministry.

-Positions of Azerbaijani Armed Forces underwent fire from positions located in Chilaburt village of Tartar region, Horadiz village of Fuzuli region as well as from unnamed heights in Goranboy region.
+Positions of Azerbaijani Armed Forces underwent fire from positions located in Bash Garvand village of Aghdam region, Horadiz, Garakhanbayli villages of Fuzuli region as well as at unnamed heights of Fuzuli region.

 News DepartmentNews Author